Dom-Tursini/Ghostlight/README.md

 Ghostlight is a GPU TSDF scanner built around the Kinect v1.
 It records the raw depth and colour frames, reconstructs them separately, provides a browser-based workflow for cleanup, and exports the result as a standard 3D mesh.

+Why the name Ghostlight?
+In a theatre, a ghost light is the last light left burning on stage after everyone has gone home.
 ---

 <p align="center">